Surprising Things No One Tells You About Postpartum Recovery

 This fluctuation is normal.
 Growth, healing, and adjustment happen in waves.

 Tracking milestones, celebrating small victories, and letting go of perfection help make the recovery journey more manageable.
+This is also why self care for new moms matters far beyond beauty routines or relaxing activities.

 Mental Load Is Heavier Than Expected